 Antlers of the Heart

-Starting at the age when medical providers would have anything to say about my chest, medical providers would say “Walp, you have fibro-cystic breasts,” and then kind of look something like wistful, and then give me some form of manual or verbal pat on the back and usher me towards the door.
+Starting at the age when medical providers would have anything to say about my chest, medical providers would say “Walp, you have fibro-cystic breasts.”
+Then kind of look something like Fozzy Bear, give me some form of manual or verbal pat on the back and usher me towards the door.

 “But wait,” I’d say.
 “Does that mean something?”